AlmaLinux/alma-sbom/README.md

-# AlmaLinux OS SBOM data management utilities
+# AlmaLinux SBOM data management utilities

 These utilities consist in:
 * __AlmaLinux SBOM CLI__: This utility is used to create SBOM records for artifacts created with the [AlmaLinux Build System](https://github.com/AlmaLinux/build-system).
 It generates SBOM records for Builds and Packages.